spolti/aipg/vllms/Google-T5-Small/README.md

   -t quay.io/spolti/t5-small:1 .
 ```

-Remember to update the registry address to fir your needs.
+Remember to update the registry to fit your needs.

 Then push it to your preferred registry.

-**Tip**: If the registry requires auth, there is a neew to configure a pull secret.
+**Tip**: If the registry requires auth, configure a pull secret.
 Example:
 ```bash
 oc create secret docker-registry quay-pull-secret \